2008 U.S. Open Golf Championship Winner, Scores

 Leader after third round: Tiger Woods, 210

-Mediate shot a final-round 71 to post a 283 total, forcing Woods to make a 12-foot birdie on the 72nd hole.
-Woods made the putt, leading to an 18-hole Monday playoff (Westwood had his own 15-footer for birdie on the 72nd hole to join the playoff, but missed).
+Mediate scored a final-round 71 to post a 283 total.
+Woods arrived on the 72nd green needing a birdie to force a playoff.
+He faced a 12-footer, and after studying it for a long time he rolled it right into the cup — then erupted in a fist-pumping celebration.
+(Westwood had his own 15-footer for birdie on the 72nd hole to join the playoff, but missed).

-Woods limped through much of the tournament, and it was later revealed he was playing with a torn ACL plus a stress fracture in the leg.
-He underwent surgery shortly after the tournament.
+Woods noticeably limped through much of the tournament, and it was later revealed he was playing with a torn ACL plus a stress fracture in the same leg.
+He underwent surgery shortly after the tournament and missed the remainder of the 2008 PGA Tour season.

 Lee Westwood 70-71-70-73—284